romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 });
 ```

-And, finally, we can write register endpoint itself:
+And, finally, we can write the registering endpoint itself:

 ```ts
 // src/app/user/user.controller.ts